Register with NAIT

 Getting a NAIT number is part of the registration process.
 A NAIT number is in addition to an TBfree herd number or dairy participant code.

 A NAIT number links you, the PICA, to a certain property.
-It's important that you register for a new NAIT number if you have second property more than 20km away from your first.
-Put simply, to use one NAIT number for all your farms, all must fall within a 20km wide circle.
-If they don't, subsequent NAIT numbers are required.
+It's important that you register for a new NAIT number if you have another property more than a 10km radius away from your first.
+Put simply, to use one NAIT number for all your farms, all must be within a 10km radius.
+If they are not, subsequent NAIT numbers are required.

 The same rule applies for TBfree.
 It's best practice to link up your NAIT and herd numbers so that Farm A has a different NAIT number and TBfree herd number than Farm B. With each having their own NAIT number, we can better trace and contain any disease outbreaks that may occur.